-Carefully position the diffuser on the intermediate (48).
-Install the hardware (52, 53 and 54).
-Coat the threads of the capscrews (52) with 'Never-Seez' and torque the nuts (53) to 120 ft. lbs.
-(1440 in. lbs. or 16,6 m. kg.).
+Carefully position the diffuser over the seal plate and motor housing and press it into the motor housing until fully seated.
+Secure the diffuser with the hardware (53 and 54).
+Torque the capscrews evenly in a cross sequence to 120 ft. lbs.
+(1440 in. lbs or 16,6 m. kg.).
+After installing the diffuser, check the impeller for free rotation.